rdkcentral/aamp/AAMP-UVE-API.md

 ### Advanced Adaptive Media Player (AAMP)
 AAMP is an open source native video engine that is built on top of GStreamer and optimized for performance, memory use, and code size.
 On RDK platforms, UVE-JS is the primary recommended way to interact with AAMP.
 AAMP's JavaScript bindings are made available using WebKit Injectedbundle.

 ## Target Audience
 This document is targeted to application developers  who are interested in evaluating/adopting AAMP for their media player applications on settops running RDKV based firmware.
-UVE implementations also exist which can be used in non-RDK browsers.
+UVE API wrapper also exists which can be used in non-RDK browsers.

 ## Features
 - Formats: HLS, DASH, Fragmented MP4 HLS,  Progressive MP4